kds-github/image_cataloger/README.md

 Select “Create a New Catalog” from the file menu, enter values for these items:

-- Start Year: Starting year of the catalog.
+- Start Year: Starting year of the catalog.(YYYY)
 - End Year: Ending year of the catalog.
+(YYYY)
 - Catalog Path: This is the location of the `image_catalog` directory.
 - Search Path: Search path for locating image files.
 Recommendation: Use the current user's home directory with FORWARD slashes like “C:/Users/your_account/”.
 - Ignore File: This is the location of a CSV file that contains a list of directories to ignore when the app searches for files.
 The default values are: